Why do some startups quickly win big investments while others get rejected?

 - Access Control: Are there strict rules governing who can view or modify what?

-- Compliance: Are rules like GDPR, SOC2, or ISO27001 followed?
+- Compliance: Are rules such as GDPR, SOC 2, or ISO 27001 followed?

 Security builds trust.
 VCs want startups that take it seriously.